satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviewers A agrees with the statement and the other half B disagrees with the statement.
-A decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B.
+A decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient set of data about expertise.

 .. figure:: images/image06.png
    :align: center